maurcz/youtube/python - isolating tools with pipx/README.md

 Clone the repo, navigate to this folder and run `make image`.
 You can inspect the image by doing:

 - `docker run video`: should print the numpy array, a sign the code is running
-- `docker -it video /bin/bash`: shell into the container; do `pip show numpy` to check where numpy is getting installed.
+- `docker run -it video /bin/bash`: shell into the container; do `pip show numpy` to check where numpy is getting installed.

+Hint: you could also simplify the above by creating new `make` commands!